Please contact us for a simple factsheet guide to help you

 continues to be very little input from the NHS in Oxfordshire but there are an increasing number of psychiatrists who have taken an interest and may be able to diagnose.

-To get an assessment on the NHS use our checklist to prepare then ask your G.P. to refer you for an assessment ensuring that s/he makes it clear you need to see someone with knowledge of ADHD
+To get an assessment on the NHS use our checklist to prepare then ask your G.P. to refer you to the Adult Mental Health team for an assessment ensuring that s/he makes it clear you need to see someone with knowledge of ADHD.

 ADHD Oxfordshire in the News on the subject of adult ADHD